 In August 2022, we made the decision to exclusively focus our strategy on the advancement of our Axiomer RNA editing technology and to partner our ophthalmology programs.
-In December 2023, we announced that we had completed a transaction divesting the late stage ophthalmic assets sepofarsen and ultevursen to Laboratoires Théa ("Théa") who will continue the development of these therapies for patients with LCA10 and Usher Syndrome.
-Under the terms of the agreement, ProQR received an initial payment of $\in$ 8 million and may be eligible for up to $\in$ 165 million in further development, regulatory, and commercial earn-out payments upon related achieved milestones, as well as double-digit royalties based on commercial sales in the United States and EU.
+In December 2023, we announced that we had completed a transaction divesting the late stage ophthalmic assets sepofarsen and ultevursen to Laboratoires Théa S.A.S. ("Théa"), who will continue the development of these therapies for patients with LCA10 and Usher Syndrome.
+Under the terms of the agreement, ProQR received an initial payment of € 8.0 million and may be eligible for up to € 165.0 million in further development, regulatory, and commercial earn-out payments upon related achieved milestones, as well as double-digit royalties based on commercial sales in the United States and European Union.
+In December 2024, Sepul Bio, a business unit of Théa, announced the first clinical participant was dosed in LUNA, a Phase 2b clinical study of ultevursen for Usher Syndrome (Type 2a gene).